Dorothea Buck: Career

 In 2011, she created the Dorothea Buck Foundation for mutual support of psychiatric patients.

 Buck introduced an approach called "trialogue" with the head of the Special Outpatient Clinic for Psychosis at the University Medical Center Hamburg-Eppendorf and colleagues, which "gives equal weight to the experience of the mental health professional, the mental health service user, and the patient's family".

 Buck pushed the German psychiatric profession to confront the role its members had played under the Nazi regime.
 The German Association for Psychiatry, Psychotherapy and Psychosomatics created a travelling exhibition about it.

 Buck died in Hamburg in October 2019 at the age of 102.

-Alexandra Pohlmeier made a documentary film about her life: The sky and beyond – on the trail of Dorotea Buck.
+Alexandra Pohlmeier made a documentary film about Buck, entitled The Sky and Beyond - On The Trail of Dorothea Buck.